-If you are living in a Gold Coast townhouse with a small backyard, you might be thinking about what can be achieved in such a small space.
-Designing as small garden for your Gold Coast front yard or backyard can present some unique challenges for the home gardener.
-Whilst some similar design philosophies to large garden design can be followed, there is more to it than just scaling everything down.
+A Small garden can be a design challenge for even experienced landscape designers.
+If you are living in a Melbourne townhouse with a small backyard, and you might be thinking about what can be achieved in such a small space.
+Designing a garden for a small space in your Melbourne front yard or backyard can present some unique problems for the home gardener.
+Not least amongst these problems can be the lack of direct sunlight.
+Some similar design philosophies to large garden design can be followed, but there is more to it than just scaling everything down.

-As with large gardens the logical first step with your small garden is to decide on the focal point or focal points of your garden.
+As with large gardens the logical first step with your tiny garden is to decide on the focal point or focal points of your garden.
 This can be a small tree in a pot or in the ground, a piece of sculpture , a small water feature or even a rock.
-A great focal point for a small garden is a xanthorrhoea johnsonii.
+A great focal point for the compact garden is a xanthorrhoea johnsonii.
 Once the focal point is decided upon, it can be made to stand out by some clearing around it and with some garden illumination.

 A path leading to the focal point will draw your eye to the feature.
 If your house has nearby windows, try to place the focal point where it can be seen out of the window.
 Consider how your garden will look from other vistas as well.
 Think about the views from other windows and any pathways.
 Less desirable views can be screened out with hedging plants or screening plants creating the illusion of depth.
 Walls and fences can be made more attractive with an espalier fruit tree screen or a vertical garden.
 If you have a views of nearby trees or parkland, work with these views to enhance the view from your own garden.

-Plants to consider for a small garden focal point include magnolia grandiflora ‘teddy bear’ and magnolia grandiflora ‘Little Gem’ and the crepe myrtle.
+Plants to consider for the garden focal point include magnolia grandiflora ‘teddy bear’ and magnolia grandiflora ‘Little Gem’ and the crepe myrtle.
 These can either be planted in a large pot, with colourful annuals, or in the ground.

 For the bottom layer of your tiered garden, a ground cover like creeping boobialla is an excellent choice for attracting birds and suppressing weeds.

-Other plants to consider for the bottom layer include Lomandra hystrix , Lomandra longifolia and Lomandra seascape. these hardy grass like plants are well suited to the Gold Coast with their tolerance of coastal sea breezes and their ability to tolerate full sun and part shade as well as a variety of soils.
+Other plants to consider for the bottom layer include Lomandra hystrix , Lomandra longifolia and Lomandra seascape.
+These hardy grass like plants are well suited to Melbourne.
+Their tolerance of coastal sea breezes and their ability to tolerate full sun and part shade as well as a variety of soils.
 The species of lomandra with the blue green foliage, Lomandra Seascape, will create an interesting colour contrast in your garden.

 For the levels or layers in-between consider using Sago Palm (Cycas revoluta), if you have enough room.
 It will grow in part shade or full sun and will tolerate some salt spray if you are right on the coast.
 Although it can eventually get to two metres tall it is very slow growing.
 Growing it in a pot will limit its height.

-Now you have planned your small garden focal point, vistas and various layers, it is time to add a few extra splashes of colour.
+Now you have planned your garden focal point, and vistas and various layers, it is time to add a few extra splashes of colour.
 This can done with annuals in pots or by planting plants like the Bird of Paradise (Strelitzia reginae).
-This plant is not only tolerant of partial shade, it can also cope with the wind, salt and sandy soils of the Gold Coast.
+This plant is tolerant of partial shade and it can also cope with the wind, salt and sandy soils of the Melbourne.
 Its stunningly beautiful orange and blue flowers will stand out against the layered foliage backdrop you have created behind.

 Additional colour can be added to your garden with window boxes and hanging baskets.
 These use very little space and can be used on balconies and patios.

-If you still have room in your small garden, a structure like a pergola could be considered.
-Another trick you can use is to to create curved garden pathways using a light coloured gravel or stone path.
+If you still have room in your garden, a structure like a pergola could be considered and another trick you can use is to to create curved garden pathways using a light coloured gravel or stone path.
 Using light coloured paving or fine gravels along with fine leaf plants in your garden will help to create the illusion of extra space.